hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 What's great about hypothesis is that their deadline - or lets say validation / invalidation target according to the quote is already clear: it should be as soon as possible.

-Not in a way to say everything should be asap, as maybe in a perfect every feature would be, but in the way that we would really like to find out.
+Not in a way to say everything should be asap, as maybe in an ideal world everything would be, but in the way that we would really like to find out.
 You wouldnt want to stay wondering, not for too long.
 We assume real wisdom in this quote.
 If you have a hypothesis, don't sit around, don't assume, stop guessing.
+Most importantly, stop calculating imaginary numbers and deadlines, trying to keep a colorful bar in its original shape.

-Validate it as soon as you can.
-It is this type of "as soon as you can", that we feel stands quite close to the idea of agile iterations.
+> Validate it as soon as you can.
+It is this type of "as soon as you can", that we feel stands
+> quite close to the idea of agile iterations.
 Delivering *some* result as soon as is possible.

 It is our assumption that this take on hypothesis from the C-Level is quite close to what we in the micro-cosmos call an iteration.
 We see it is something that could potentially bridge the gap